 Use the tabs here (to the left on desktop, directly above this text on mobile) to find answers to your questions about library services.

 Last updated: August 31, 2020.
 Check back frequently for updates.

 Here you will find answers to many of your questions about how library services are currently being delivered.
 Libraries in general, and academic libraries in particular, have been building up a parallel infrastructure providing digital services and content for over twenty years.
 We are not really “transitioning” from in-person to online - we have already been online and many of you are already used to accessing library services remotely.
-We are suspending in-person services for the time being.
+We are suspending some in-person services for the time being.